lesommer/lesommer.github.io/publications.md

  1. El Aouni A. et al. Machine learning predictions of the probability of presence of objects lost at sea.
 In preparation for the *Journal of Operationnal Oceanography*.

 ## Submitted papers and papers in revision
- 1. Lahaye N. et al. Space-time properties of the internal tide surface signature in the North Atlantic.
-Submitted to *Geophysical Research Letters*.
  1. Balwada D. et al. Learning Machine Learning with Lorenz-96.
 Submitted to the *Journal of Open Source Education*.
 Preprint on ESS Open Archive:[10.22541/essoar.170365239.95851488/v1](https://essopenarchive.org/users/534026/articles/695037-learning-machine-learning-with-lorenz-96)
  1. Frezat H. et al. Gradient-free on-line learning of subgrid-scale dynamics with neural emulators.
 Submitted to the *Journal of Advances in Modeling Earth Systems*.
 Preprint on arXi:[2310.19385](https://arxiv.org/abs/2310.19385)

 ## Journal articles
+ 1. Lahaye N. et al. Space-time properties of the internal tide surface signature in the North Atlantic.
+Accepted for publication in *Geophysical Research Letters*.
  1. Febvre Q., **J. Le Sommer**, C. Ubelmann and R. Fablet.
 Training neural mapping schemes with simulation data for satellite altimetry.
 Accepted contribution to the *Journal of Advances in Modeling Earth Systems*.
 Preprint on arXiv:[2309.14350](http://arxiv.org/abs/2309.14350)
  1. Fablet R., B. Chapron, **J. Le Sommer** and F. Sevellec.
 Inversion of sea surface currents from satellite-derived SST-SSH synergies with 4DVarNets.
 Accepted contribution to the *Journal of Advances in Modeling Earth Systems*, preprint on arXiv:[2211.13059](https://arxiv.org/abs/2211.13059).
  1. Yang, C. et al.  (2024).
 Gathering users and developers to shape together the next-generation ocean reanalyses: Ocean reanalyses workshop of the European Copernicus Marine Service.
 Bulletin of the American Meteorological Society, 1(aop). doi:[10.1175/BAMS-D-24-0034.1](https://doi.org/10.1175/BAMS-D-24-0034.1)